 Amputation and Prosthetics

 Amputation is the removal of an injured or diseased body part.
-An amputation may be the result of a traumatic injury, or it may be a planned operation to prevent the spread of the disease in an infected finger or hand.
+It may be the result of a traumatic injury, or it may be a planned operation to prevent the spread of the disease in an infected finger or hand.

-Amputation is the removal of an injured or diseased body part.
-An amputation may be the result of a traumatic injury, or it may be a planned operation to prevent the spread of the disease in an infected finger or hand.
+The operation includes the removal of an injured or diseased body part.
+It may be the result of a traumatic injury, or it may be a planned operation to prevent the spread of the disease in an infected finger or hand.
 Some traumatically amputated fingers may be replanted or reattached.
 In many cases, reattachment of the amputated finger is not possible or advisable because the patient will be more comfortable and have better function if the part is not reattached.

 SIGNS AND SYMPTOMS

-When an amputation is necessary, the surgeon removes the injured body part.
+When an operation is necessary, the surgeon removes the injured body part.
 Prior to surgery, the surgeon will do a careful examination of your hand.
 Often the surgeon will obtain x-rays or other imaging studies to assess the damage to your finger/hand.
 The area removed is based on the extent of the injury and the health of the remaining body part.
-In many cases, the surgeon is able to close the amputation site by rearranging skin and shortening bone or tendon.
-Sometimes, the surgeon may have to use skin, muscle or tendons from another part of your body to close the amputation site.
-In most finger tip injuries, the surgeon is able to close the amputation directly.
+In many cases, the surgeon is able to close the site of the surgery by rearranging skin and shortening bone or tendon.
+Sometimes, the surgeon may have to use skin, muscle or tendons from another part of your body to close the site of the surgery.
+In most finger tip injuries, the surgeon is able to close the site directly.
 In more extensive injuries, the surgeon may shape the finger or the hand to be able fit a prosthesis later.